yawitzd/dsp/05a-python.md

         Tuples are unordered, but values have semantic meaning. datetime.tuple = ["Jan", 13, 2016, 2, 45]
   3. Editing
         Tuples are immutable.
-Once values have been created, they can't be edited or replaced.
+Once tuple values have been created, they cannot be edited or replaced.
         Lists can be changed.
-        Both can be sliced, edited, concatenated.
+        Both lists and tuples can be sliced, edited, concatenated.
         Since tuples are immutable they CAN be used as dictionary keys.
   4. Size
         A tuple is slightly fewer bits than a list.